ljw1004/blog/Analyzers/MissingAwaitAnalyzer/MissingAwaitAnalyzer/readme.md

 *Can you see why?*

-If you can answer both questions then congratulations -- you're an async expert!
+If you can answer 'yes' to both questions then congratulations -- you're an async expert!
 If you can't then you should download this analyzer!